 Although judicial salaries are certainly higher than the average wage for England and Wales, it is worth noting that a successful solicitor or barrister from a top firm or Chambers can earn many times more than even a senior judge.

-More information – including the exact salaries paid to each type of judge – is available on the Ministry of Justice website.
+- More information – including the exact salaries paid to each type of judge – is available on GOV.UK (external link).